 - Most small businesses should get general liability insurance.
 It protects you from the most common lawsuits filed against small businesses.

 - If you use vehicles for business purposes, you’ll need commercial vehicle insurance.
 It is required by state law.

-- If you have employees, you need workers compensation insurance.
+- If you have more than 2 employees, you need workers compensation insurance.
 It is also required by state law.

 - If you are in the business of providing services or advice to your customers, it is very likely that you will need professional liability, or E&O insurance, also called malpractice insurance in medical and legal fields.